vincentserpoul/prez-kubekickstarter/README.md

-# Kickstart your projects on GCP
+# Kickstart your projects on GKE

 ## Pre-requisites